wjordan/go-sockaddr/README.md

 [`sockaddr`](https://github.com/hashicorp/go-sockaddr/tree/master/cmd/sockaddr).
 The
 [`sockaddr`](https://github.com/hashicorp/go-sockaddr/tree/master/cmd/sockaddr)
-utility exposes nearly all of the functionailty of the library and can be used either as an administrative tool or testing tool.
+utility exposes nearly all of the functionality of the library and can be used either as an administrative tool or testing tool.
 To install the [`sockaddr`](https://github.com/hashicorp/go-sockaddr/tree/master/cmd/sockaddr),